shugaley/2_semestr/compiler/Readme.md

-# Some Words About Optimization Of Compiler
+# Some Words About Compiler Optimization

+Ok.
+I did it.
+Compiler is finished.
+This year of endless proga is finished.